gregwell/FEM-Temperature-Distribution-Simulation/README.md

 ## Sample problem

 A glass bottle of 40% vodka kept in a refrigerator at 6 degrees was put into a freezer at -32 degrees.
 Calculate when the vodka freezes (according to [this article](https://wersjatestowa.eu/w-jakich-temperaturach-zamarza-roztwor-etanolu/), a 40% ethanol solution freezes at -23 degrees).
-Part of the mesh in the center :
+Part of the mesh in the center:

 ![images/Untitled%205.png](images/Untitled%205.png)

 ## Result:

 The program calculated that each mesh node will reach a temperature of -23 degrees or lower after exactly 3 hours and 44 minutes.
-The most important part of console print:
+The most important part of the console print:

 ![images/Untitled%206.png](images/Untitled%206.png)